Mashiach's First Letter through the Shliach Rav Sha'ul to the Assembly at Kórinthos

 Table Fellowship - Covenant of Shabbat

-11:27 Wherefore whosoever shall eat this lechem, and drink [this] cup of Adonay, unworthily, shall be guilty of the body and blood of Adonay.
+11:27 Therefore whoever eats this lechem, and drinks this cup of Adonay, irreverently, will be guilty of the body and blood of Adonay.

 11:28 But let a man examine himself, and so let him eat of [that] lechem, and drink of [that] cup .

-11:29 For he that eats and drinks unworthily, eats and drinketh damnation to himself, not discerning Adonay's body.
+11:29 For he that eats and drinks irreverently, eats and drinks damnation to himself, not discerning Adonay's body.

 11:30 For this cause many [are] weak and sickly among you, and many sleep.